Sudhir-yadav1999/Blockchain-In-c-language/README.md

   STEP 7)Push file into blockchain by node who has last send concent for approval

 BLOCKCHAIN WILL BE WORKING AND YOU CAN DISPLAY HASH VALUE ALSO

+NOTE : The output of the code is saved in output.docx file have a look to see the flow of execution

 CONCLUSION AND FUTURE SCOPE